-Preliminary Report: September 18, 2008 DEVELOPMENT OF REGIONAL IMPACT Project: Buford Jubilee #1836 Final Report Due: October 18, 2008 REVIEW REPORT Comments Due By: October 2, 2008
+Preliminary Report: August 25, 2008 DEVELOPMENT OF REGIONAL IMPACT Project: Buford Jubilee #1836 Final Report Due: September 24, 2008 REVIEW REPORT Comments Due By: September 8, 2008

 The proposed development is increasing mixed use development in a fast growing part of the region.
 The ARC forecasts significant population and employment growth in northern Gwinnett County over the next 25 years.
 ARC forecasts a population of over 244,000 residents in northern Gwinnett County and an employment base of greater than 120,000 jobs.
-Gwinnett County's population is forecasted to be just under one million and employment for the County is forecasted to be over half a million jobs by 2030.
+Overall, Gwinnett County's population is forecasted by the ARC to be just under one million and a total employment base for the County of over half a million jobs by 2030.
 The incorporation of higher density housing with convenient access to neighborhood services is essential to accommodating the expected growth efficiently.

 Internal street connection is important both locally and regionally.
 The proposed development provides good internal connections by establishing a grid system.
 Satellite Boulevard is extended into the development and provides connections to potential future development on the other side of Maddox Road.
 Providing this connection is essential to the overall street network in the area by giving individuals more choices, opportunities, and connections to reach destinations.
-It will provide an alternative route to Buford Highway between Maddox Road and Hamilton Mill Road.
+It will provide an alternative route to the area between Maddox Road and Hamilton Mill Road besides Buford Highway.

 The proposed project includes an indoor water park.
-The developer will need to coordinate with the City and Gwinnett County to determine the water capacity that is available and to implement such conservation measures as the City and County may require.
+The developer will need to coordinate with the City and Gwinnett County to determine the capacity that is available and to implement such conservation measures as the City and County may require.
 ARC strongly recommends that proposed development use Best Management Practices throughout the development to reduce water consumption and to promote water conservation.
 ARC requests that the developer provide information on how the proposed development will promote water conservation and reduce water consumption.

-Preliminary Report: September 18, 2008 DEVELOPMENT OF REGIONAL IMPACT Project: Buford Jubilee #1836 Final Report Due: October 18, 2008 REVIEW REPORT Comments Due By: October 2, 2008
+Preliminary Report: August 25, 2008 DEVELOPMENT OF REGIONAL IMPACT Project: Buford Jubilee #1836 Final Report Due: September 24, 2008 REVIEW REPORT Comments Due By: September 8, 2008